World Rugby: World rankings

-Men's

-The following table has the Top 20 ranked men's rugby union countries in the world.

-Women's

-The following table has the Top 20 ranked women's rugby union countries in the world.

-Background

 World Rugby publishes and maintains the World Rugby Rankings of the men's national rugby union teams (and more recently also for women's teams).
 The concept was launched in October 2003, at the start of that year's world cup in Australia.
 The rankings are calculated using a Points Exchange system, whereby nations take points off each other based on a match result.
 Several years of research went into developing the rankings system, using an extensive database of international matches that date back to 1871.

 The system's reliability is assessed in a number of objective ways, which includes predictions of current strength and responds to changes in form.
 The system takes into account home advantage, in that the home nation is treated as though it has an extra three rating points, effectively handicapping them, as they will gain fewer ranking points for a win, and lose more should they lose.
 In the case of a freak result, there is a maximum number of movements on the ranking that any nation can gain from one match.

 If a nation does not play for a number of years they are considered dormant, and excluded from the rankings, upon returning, picking up from where they were excluded.
 If a nation is to merge or split, the highest rating of any of the rankings is inherited.

 Currently all capped international matches are equally weighted, whether or not they take place within a competition or are played as tests; the sole exception to this is the World Cup final tournament.